ashander/stat-rethink/hw1ashander.md

 So, 49 girls were born first, and following those births, 39 boys and 10 girls were born.
-Now simulate 49 births and compare to acutal data (focusing as before on boys):
+Now simulate 49 births and compare to acutal data (focusing as before on boys,  using `rbinom`, 10000 replicates):

 ```r
 p.b.sims <- sample(p.b, size = 10000, replace = TRUE,